vidigami/backbone-http/README.md

 ### For Contributors

-To build the library for Node.js:
+To build the library for Node.js and browsers:

 ```
-$ npm run build
+$ gulp build
 ```

-To build the library for the browser:
+Please run tests before submitting a pull request:

 ```
-$ npm run release
+$ gulp test-quick
 ```

-Please run tests before submitting a pull request.
+and eventually all tests:

 ```
 $ npm test
 ```

-Tests can be run with mocha directly with `mocha 'node_modules/backbone-orm/test/spec/**/*.coffee'`

-Tests may be run in the browser with `karma start ./config/karma/manual-config.coffee`

-Tests may be debugged in the browser with `karma start --no-single-run --browsers Chrome ./config/karma/manual-config.coffee`, and opening up the debug tab